normano/spawnpoint/cli/README.md

     *   Tests (`npm test`, `cargo test`, `gradle test`, etc.)
 7. Checks the exit code (and optionally stderr) of each step.
 If a non-ignored step fails, validation fails.
 8. Executes `teardown` commands (if any), even if previous steps failed (if `alwaysRun: true`).
+9.  **Note:** Validation steps inherit the environment (including `PATH`) from `spawnpoint` by default.
+You can add or override variables using the `env` map within a specific `ValidationStep`.
-9. Reports overall success or failure.
+10. Reports overall success or failure.
 The temporary directory is automatically cleaned up.

 **Benefits:** This ensures that templates stay functional and produce working projects as dependencies and best practices evolve.
 It's a crucial tool for template maintainers.